Research group

 If you are interested in joining our group, please get in touch.

-Research and presentation opportunities for undergraduate and graduate students: Ruthi and Nhat take charge of Lorentz microscopy at the National Center for Electron Microscopy (Berkeley, CA) and coherent x-ray scattering at the National Synchrotron Light Source II (Upton, NY); Amir and Bryce present their work at the Nebraska Research and Innovation Conference.
+Research and presentation opportunities for undergraduate and graduate students: Ruthi and Nhat take charge of Lorentz microscopy at the National Center for Electron Microscopy (Berkeley, CA) and coherent x-ray scattering at the National Synchrotron Light Source II (Upton, NY); Amir and Bryce present their work at the Nebraska Research and Innovation Conference; Omar engages with peers at the NSF EPSCoR National Conference.

 Who you are